DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudWatch/README.md

 ```

 When evaluating `06:00` period, CW will look at two previous records `05:55:00: data: {Avg=57.846}` and `05:50:00: data: {Avg=58.390}`.
 Both of them breaches the threshold as well as `06:00` itself.
 So it satisfies the condition that 3 consecutive data points breaches the threshold.

+If no state change in an alarm, associated action will not be fired! e.g if state persists in `OK` spanning across X alarm evaluation periods, it will not trigger multiple actions.

 ### Subscription Filter